MetPX/sarracenia/doc/mirroring_use_case.rst

 Unfortunately, the mirroring between sites was running with about a 10 minutes lag on the source files system ( about 30 times faster than a naive rsync approach. ), and was only working in principle, with many files missing in practice, it wasn't usable for it's intended purpose.
-The operational commissioning of the new solution (with mirroring deferred.) occurred in September of 2017, and work on mirroring essentially stopped until October (because of activities related to the commissioning work.)
+The operational commissioning of the HPCR solution as a whole (with mirroring deferred.) occurred in September of 2017, and work on mirroring essentially stopped until October (because of activities related to the commissioning work.)

 We continued work on two approaches, the libcshim, and the GPFS-policy.
 The queries run by the GPFS-policy had to to be tuned, eventually